-Mitigation is proposed for all 2.016 acres of riverine wetland impacts, including the temporary and permanent impacts.
+Mitigation is proposed for the 0.44 acre of temporary and permanent riverine wetland impacts.
 The NPS preferred type of compensation is to restore degraded riverine or palustrine wetlands elsewhere in the park.
-However, park staff did not have any shovel ready restoration projects that could be used as compensation for the project impacts within the timeframe allotted.
-Consequently, compensatory mitigation for the Proposed Action will be accomplished by enhancement of degraded palustrine emergent wetlands on NPS property within the Cuyahoga Valley National Park Central Valley (Figure 9).
+However, park staff did not have any restoration projects ready for use as compensation for the project impacts within the timeframe allotted.
+Consequently, compensatory mitigation for the Proposed Action will be accomplished by enhancement of degraded palustrine emergent wetlands on NPS property within the Cuyahoga Valley National Park Central Valley (Figure 7).

+The proposed 760-acre compensatory mitigation area is located centrally within Cuyahoga Valley National Park between Boston Mills Road to the south and Vaughn Road to the north (see Figure 9).
 The compensation ratio of 30 acres of non-native plant removal enhancement for every acre of wetland impacted (30:1) was calculated based on consultation with NPS Water Resources Division.
-The ratio of 30:1 is standard service wide requirement when the impacted wetlands are of medium to high overall functional value and the proposed compensation is 60 acres of wetland enhancement.
+The ratio of 30:1 is standard service wide requirement when the impacted wetlands are of medium to high overall functional value and the proposed compensation is 13 acres of wetland enhancement.
 The requirement for enhancement includes the removal of non-native plants and re-seeding with native plant species after the non-native plants are eradicated.
-The proposed 760-acre compensatory mitigation area is located centrally within Cuyahoga Valley National Park between Boston Mills Road to the south and Vaughn Road to the north (see Figure 9).
-There are approximately 391 acres of floodplain wetlands in this area that are available for enhancement.
-Sixty acres of enhancement will be completed in this area as compensation for riverine impacts.